 consttimeoutOption: (duration:DurationInput) => <A, E, R>(self:Effect.Effect<A, E, R>) =>Effect.Effect<Option<A>, E, R> (+1overload)

-or a timeout.
+the result or a timeout.

-timeouts by wrapping the outcome of an effect in an Option type.
+This function wraps the outcome of an effect in an Option type.
 If the

 This is useful when you want to handle timeouts without causing the program